thundernixon/paper2MD/README.md

 python paper2md.py <your_file_path_here>/paper.md
 ```

-This will create an `assets` folder with save images and an updated `README.md` markdown file next to the file you input.
+This will create an `assets` folder with saved images and an updated `README.md` markdown file next to the file you input.